 In some states, the information required to make a divorce records request can be found online.
 It can be found with a search on the Department of Health and Vital Records or the Superior Court website at accessing court records then to locate files.

 Case Number Or District Attorney Case Number

 The search can be conducted with the case number or district attorney case number or party name.
-If it is not possible to find the file, the applicant will need to visit the courthouse personally and request a search based on the information he or she has.
+If it is not possible to find the file, you will need to visit the courthouse personally and request a search based on the information he or she has.

-When sending a divorce records request letter, the applicant needs to include:
+When sending a divorce records request letter, you need to include:

 • The names of the parties divorced and their birth dates in order to distinguish them from someone who shares the same name

 • The location where the divorce was decreed

 • The purpose for which the copy is required

 • If the applicant is a man, the ex-wife’s maiden name should also be included to help the record’s department locate the document